Kuzma02/MERN-Login-And-Register-With-JSON-Web-Token/README.md

 ```

 5. Configure MongoDB and JWT:
-Ensure MongoDB is installed and running.
+Visit MongoDB website, create account, database and take connection string.
+After that generate 256 bits random key and add it to .env file.
-Create a .env file in the root directory with the following contents:
+Create the .env file in the root directory with the following contents:
 ```
 MONGO_URI=your_mongodb_uri
 JWT_SECRET=your_jwt_secret